Get all the essential information you need to equip yourself for a successful semester at uni!

 It is important that you familiarise yourself with the library as you'll use it a lot during your university life, and what better way to do so than to take a library tour!
 Take a look at the library website for more information.

 One of the hardest things about studying in a new place is meeting new people.
 Luckily, we've got you covered!
 Get involved in the fantastic activities provided by the University of Sydney Union (USU).
-The USU will showcase all their clubs and societies at their flagship event, O-Week, which is run parallel to Orientation week.
 They also provide an International Student Lounge with free computer access, pool tables, locker hire and staff to assist you.
-Check out the O-Week website for more information.
+Check out the University of Sydney Union for more information.

 Another great way to meet people and stay fit is to join Sydney Uni Sport & Fitness (SUSF).
 At the Sports & Aquatic Centre and The Arena Sports Centre, there is something to suit everyone with an indoor pool, group fitness classes, cardio equipment, boxing gym and basketball courts.
 There are also a great range of programs and courses to try out.
 Look out for discounted prices for Sydney Uni students.